Jakester0813/NYTArticles/README.md

 * [x] Made UI improvements
 * [x] Implemented managers to seperate business logic from activities
 * [x] Added more categories for News Desk filters
+* [x] Added Progress Dialog when the app is loading articles

 ## Video Walkthrough